Prepared to weather the storm

 Verizon continues to work on staging and testing emergency response equipment, scheduling fuel deliveries, reinforcing network assets and other logistics to buttress service and respond in the case of emergency.
 These efforts are underpinned by the company’s long-term investment in its networks – both in big cities and less-populated areas.

-“We didn’t just begin thinking about network reliability when this storm popped up, or even this year,” said Nicola Palmer, senior vice president and chief network officer of Verizon Wireless.
+“We didn’t just begin thinking about network reliability at the beginning of hurricane season, or when individual storms or incidents pop up, ” said Nicola Palmer, senior vice president and chief network officer of Verizon Wireless.
 "Our networks are designed from the ground up with reliability in mind – for individuals, businesses, emergency responders and everyone who needs to stay connected.
 Making a long-term commitment matters to customers."

 Better matters most in times of emergency.